vamshiKodem/Frontend-Interview-Preparation-Kit/README.md

   - React reconciliation
   - diffing algorithem
   - JSX (What happens to jsx when we run react)
-  - React keys (Why we should not use index as key for the list where we can modify list)
+  - React keys (Why we should not use the index as key for the list where we can modify list)
+  - Virtual dom
+ - React Lifecycle methods
+ - State management
+ - React with typescript